SantiagoTorres/reprotest/README.md

 You can also run `reprotest --help <virtual_server_name>` for a full list of options for that particular virtual server.

-Unfortunately we currently don't set up build dependencies inside the virtual server so you will have to either do that yourself before running reprotest, or by giving the set-up command to reprotest manually.
-For example:
+You will probably have to give extra commands to reprotest, in order to set up your build dependencies inside the virtual server.
+For example, to take you through what the "Debian directory" preset would look like, if we ran it via the advanced CLI:

+    reprotest auto . -- schroot unstable-amd64-sbuild
+    # equivalent to:
-    reprotest --dont-vary=fileordering,kernel \
+    reprotest \
+        --testbed-init 'apt-get -y --no-install-recommends install \
+                        util-linux disorderfs 2>/dev/null; \
+                        test -c /dev/fuse || mknod -m 666 /dev/fuse c 10 229' \
-        'PATH=/sbin:/usr/sbin:$PATH apt-get install --no-install-recommends -y devscripts equivs;\
+        'PATH=/sbin:/usr/sbin:$PATH apt-get -y --no-install-recommends build-dep ./; \
-         PATH=/sbin:/usr/sbin:$PATH mk-build-deps -t "apt-get --no-install-recommends -y" -ir;\
+         dpkg-buildpackage -uc -us -b' \
-         debuild -b -uc -us' '../*.deb' \
+        '../*.deb' \
+        -- \
         schroot unstable-amd64-sbuild

-TODO: fix this, e.g. by copying what sbuild does / running sbuild.
-In particular, the above example command installs devscripts and other unnecessary dependencies which might pollute the build, so it is not the ideal method.

-TODO: also the command is run *after* setting up the variations, which is why we need to disable the fileordering/kernel variations above - they use disorderfs and /usr/bin/linux64 (from util-linux) which aren't available even if we add "apt-get install disorderfs util-linux" into the build command.
+The `--testbed-init` argument is needed to set up basic tools, which reprotest needs in order to make the variations in the first place.
+This should be the same regardless of what package is being built, but might differ depending on what virtual_server is being used.

+Next, we have the build_command.
+For our Debian directory, we install build-dependencies using apt-get, then we run the actual build command itself using dpkg-buildpackage(1).

+Then, we have the artifact pattern.
+For reproducibility, we're only interested in the binary packages.

+Finally, we specify that this is to take place in the "schroot" virtual_server with arguments "unstable-amd64-sbuild".

 Config File